Roles available: 1x LGB+ Students’ Convenor and 1x Trans Students’ Convenor

 We will campaign to breakdown the stigma of HIV and work with community partners to host sexual health clinics on campus so that students know their status.

 We will collaborate with organisations, such as Yorkshire MESMAC and Forward Leeds, in the interests of our members to provide guidance on health related issues that are prevalent within the LGBT+ community.
+We will further build strong relationships with LGBT+ organisations throughout Leeds to ensure that LGBT+ students have access to a strong support network.

 We support equal marriage and will visibly and vocally show support for equal marriage for same-sex couples in the many countries where it is still illegal.